 Review the requirements for receiving the benefit to make sure you don't accidentally miss out.
 For example, you may need to use the card to pay your cellphone bill to receive the cellphone protection, or activate your membership in a third-party program, such as Priority Pass, to get access to free airport lounges.

 There are also sometimes differences in the same type of benefit depending on the card.
-For instance, premium cards like The Platinum Card® from American Express may offer higher coverage limits on insurance policies.
-Terms apply.
 If you think you may use these benefits, look over the terms closely to know when you'll be covered.

 Compare Cards and Card Offers

 There are a lot of potential features to compare when choosing a new credit card.
 But you can look for best-of lists and use tools like Experian CreditMatch™ to narrow in on the top choices.
 With Experian CreditMatch™, you can quickly filter and compare cards from Experian partners—perhaps narrowing the choices to cards that don't have an annual fee or ones that offer intro bonuses.
 You'll also see the suggested credit requirement and, if you sign in, you can get matched with personalized offers based on your credit profile.